 11.8.9 The operation of the Proposed Development is expected to coincide, at times, with the operation of the workshop associated with planning applications 18221 and 19633.
 Sperrin Galvanisers are understood to have been operating during the baseline survey, therefore any noise from their existing operations is included in the measured baseline levels.
-As set out in Section 11.4, industrial noise, likely to include some noise from

-Sperrin Galvanisers, was noted at location M2.
+As set out in Section 11.4, industrial noise, likely to include some noise from Sperrin Galvanisers, was noted at location M2.
 Planning application 19633 states that if the application is approved it "will further reduce any perception of noise emissions and loss of residential amenity locally".
 Therefore, no cumulative operational impact with the Proposed Development is anticipated.

-- 11.8.10 Due to the nature of the Submitted Development Ref: 21/2192 it is likely to operate at the same time as the Proposed Development during the evening and daytime, but not at night.
+- 11.8.10 While planning approval was obtained for the Approved Development Ref: 21/2192 in April 2023, the Applicant will be unable to implement it (i.e. will not build / operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future, in amended form.
+Due to the nature of the Approved Development Ref: 21/2192 it is likely to operate at the same time as the Proposed Development during the evening and daytime, but not at night.
 The evening and daytime operational noise criteria are 5 dB and 10 dB higher than the night-time criteria respectively.
 Therefore, as both plant are designed to meet the night-time criteria the cumulative impact of both plants operating at the same time would not exceed the evening and daytime criteria.
-Submitted Development Ref: 21/2192 has been granted permission (subject to conditions) however it is currently subject to an appeal which has not yet been determined.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
-The likelihood of simultaneous night-time operation is insignificant, however should there be a requirement to operate the Submitted Development Ref: 21/2192 and Tynagh North simultaneous during night-time periods, the operator will apply additional mitigation/technical design modifications to one or both of the developments to ensure the cumulative noise impact does not exceed the noise criteria set out in Table 11.11. - 11.8.11 No cumulative operational phase noise effects have been identified.
+The likelihood of simultaneous nighttime operation is insignificant, however should there be a requirement to operate the Approved Development Ref: 21/2192 and Tynagh North simultaneous during night-time periods, the operator will apply additional mitigation/technical design modifications to one or both of the developments to ensure the cumulative noise impact does not exceed the noise criteria set out in Table 11.11. - 11.8.11 No cumulative operational phase noise effects have been identified.